superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

   return output
 ```

-Using it to create a question for the given text as :
+We use T5 to create a question for the given text:

 ```python
 text_passage = """HNSW is the approximate nearest neighbor search.